All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 Go for sustainable activities

-When planning your travel, choose activities that have a minimal environmental impact, such as hiking and cycling.
 These are great ways to enjoy the natural environment while lessening your impact on it.
 You could also choose to visit places such as national parks and protected areas.
-These kinds of locations often have strong commitment to sustainable tourism.

 By following these tips for travelling sustainably, you can help reduce your carbon footprint while still enjoying all that travel has to offer.